 Immunic may seek additional capital through a combination of public and private equity offerings, debt financings, strategic collaborations and alliances and licensing arrangements.
 To the extent that Immunic raises additional capital through the sale of equity or convertible debt securities, the ownership interest of Immunic's stockholders will be diluted, and the terms of such equity or convertible debt securities may include liquidation or other preferences that adversely affect the rights of Immunic's stockholders.
-The incurrence of indebtedness would result in increased fixed payment obligations and could involve certain restrictive covenants, such as limitations on Immunic's ability to incur additional debt, limitations on its ability to acquire or license intellectual property rights, limitations on redeeming stock or declaring dividends, and other operating restrictions that could adversely impact Immunic's ability to conduct its business.
+The incurrence of indebtedness would result in increased fixed payment obligations and could involve certain restrictive covenants, such as limitations on Immunic's ability to incur additional debt, acquire or license intellectual property rights, redeem stock or declare dividends, and other operating restrictions that could adversely impact Immunic's ability to conduct its business.
 If Immunic raises additional funds through strategic collaborations and alliances and licensing arrangements with third parties, Immunic may have to relinquish valuable rights to its technologies or product candidates, or grant licenses on terms unfavorable to Immunic.